WildMeOrg/Wildbook/devops/development/README.md

 ## .env and war file deployment

-You must manually deploy your `.war` file in order for tomcat to find the application.
+You must manually deploy your `.war` file in order for tomcat to find the application and start up correctly.

 **Where** you do this depends on what you have set `WILDBOOK_BASE_DIR` to in your `.env` file.
 For example, if you have `WILDBOOK_BASE_DIR=/dir/wildbook-dev`,